6.8 magnitude earthquake strikes off Mindanao island in Philippines - ExBulletin

 “We are now monitoring the possibility of aftershocks,” Ramirez told AFP by telephone.

-The US Geological Survey said a series of aftershocks were felt in parts of Mindanao, the strongest of which measured 6.3 magnitude about 36 kilometres east of Barcelona.
+Residents of some areas on Mindanao island felt a series of aftershocks, the strongest of which was 6.3 magnitude about 36 kilometers east of Barcelona, according to the U.S. Geological Survey.

 “There are aftershocks here every two minutes, but we're happy it's not as strong as the earthquake this morning,” Onsing said.